 The Cause of Our Obsession with Efficiency

 Unfortunately, task-oriented people tend to believe that inefficiency is a sin.
-We believe that if we cannot maximize every second with “productive” activities, we are wasting time.
+We believe that if we can’t maximize every second with “productive” activities, we’re wasting time.
 We prioritize accomplishing goals, checking off to-do lists, and finishing projects.

 But did God ever say that inefficiency was a sin?
 Not really.
 When I searched for the words “efficiency” and “inefficiency” on Bible Gateway, there were zero results.
 Zero.

-The first time I really heard about the idea that inefficiency can actually be a good thing was from author and pastor John Piper in this segment on Desiring God.
-Personally, I don’t think inefficiency is a sin.
+The first time that I really heard the idea that inefficiency can actually be a good thing was from author and pastor John Piper in this segment on Desiring God.
+Personally, I don’t think that inefficiency is a sin.
 But we may fall into that lie because inefficiency is uncomfortable.

 When We Should Be “Inefficient”